-Disney doubles down in war of words with Scarlet Johansson over Black Widow lawsuit

-Disney doubles down in war of words with Scarlett Johansson over Black Widow lawsuit
+Disney accuses Scarlett Johansson of running ‘highly orchestrated PR campaign’ with Black Widow lawsuit

 Lawyers claim actor’s written contract ‘is clear as a bell’

-Disney appear to have doubled down in their ongoing legal battle with Scarlett Johansson.
+Disney appears to have doubled down in its ongoing legal battle with Scarlett Johansson.

 Johansson recently filed a lawsuit against Disney over its decision to part-stream the release of Black Widow alongside a cinema release.